 The edX platform offers the following enrollment tracks.

 - audit: The default enrollment track.
 This track does not offer certificates, does not require identity verification, and does not require a course fee.

 - verified: This enrollment track offers verified certificates to learners who pass the course, verify their identities, and pay a required course fee.
-A course that offers the verified enrollment track also automatically offers a free enrollment track, either the audit track or honor track.
+A course that offers the verified enrollment track also automatically offers a free non-certificate enrollment track.